vardhininandi/Data-visualization-/README.md

 # Data-visualization-
-This repository contains program file for a data visualization task as a part of rodigy data science internship
+This repository contains program file for a data visualization task as a part of Prodigy Infotech data science internship